Oxfam hunger banquets

 “Many students were annoyed by the lack of their usual midday meal, but because of this began to discuss the issue and grasped a real awareness of the problem … we can strive to make this world hunger free.
 This was the true point of the day, to not only show the hardships of what people have to deal with every day but make the school community realise we have an obligation to do something.” — Thomas Leadbetter and Matthew Hall, Year 11, Ballarat Grammar.

-You can host a Hunger Banquet any time of the year, or celebrate World Food Day by hosting it in Term 4.
+You can host a Hunger Banquet in Term 3, or celebrate World Food Day by hosting it early in Term 4.

-- Hunger Banquet how-to guide for students: Download our 20 page guide including stories, planning tips and ideas, running sheets, reflection questions, character tickets, an MC script and more.
+- Hunger Banquet how-to guide for students: a downloadable kit including stories, planning tips and ideas, running sheets, reflection questions, character tickets, MC script and more.

 Oxfam’s Hunger Banquets can be integrated into the classroom and address learning outcomes; they are most specifically relevant to the Australian Curriculum and state-based curriculum subject areas of Geography, English, Home Economics/Food Technology, HASS/SOSE, and Health, as well as global education, student leadership, service learning and social justice programs.